pradyunsg/furo/docs/kitchen-sink/generic.rst

 Keys / Menu labels
 ^^^^^^^^^^^^^^^^^^

-Key-bindings indicate that the read is to press a button on the keyboard or mouse, for example :kbd:`MMB`, :kbd:`⌘+⇧+M` and :kbd:`Shift-MMB`.
+Key-bindings indicate that the reader is to press a button on the keyboard or mouse, for example :kbd:`MMB`, :kbd:`⌘+⇧+M` and :kbd:`Shift-MMB`.
 Another useful way is ``menuselection`` to show menus:
 :menuselection:`My --> Software --> Some menu --> Some sub menu 1 --> Some sub menu 2 --> Some sub menu 3`